Mefo bill

 Mefo bills followed the scheme for which the Öffa bills were the blueprint.

 As Germany was rearming against the terms of the Treaty of Versailles, the Nazi government needed a form of financing that did not leave a paper trail and allowed them to spend past the treaty terms on military rearmament.
-Importantly, Adolf Hitler had recently come to power, and he demanded to Hjalmar Schacht that any solution had to avoid inflation.
-It is assumed that billions of MEFO bills were issued throughout the regime's time in power, though the records are not precise.
+Importantly, Adolf Hitler had recently come to power, and he demanded of Schacht that any solution had to avoid inflation.
+It is assumed that billions of Mefo bills were issued throughout the regime's time in power, though the records are not precise.

 Funding rearmament

 The German government needed to spend a large amount of money to fund the Depression-era reconstruction of its heavy industry based economy and, ultimately, its re-armament industry.
 However, it faced two problems.
 First, rearmament was illegal under the terms of the Treaty of Versailles, and secondly there was a legal interest-rate limit of 4.5%.

 The government would normally borrow extra funds on the money market by offering a higher interest rate.
 However, because of the limit it was unable to do so.
 Additionally, a large, visible government deficit would have attracted attention.
-MEFO bills could be traded between companies, allowing for increased circulation of currency.
+Mefo bills could be traded between companies, allowing for increased circulation of currency.

 An imaginary company

-Hjalmar Schacht formed the limited liability company Metallurgische Forschungsgesellschaft, m.b.H., or "MEFO" for short.
-The company's "Mefo bills" served as bills of exchange, convertible into Reichsmark upon request.
-"MEFO" had no product, service or operation.
+Hjalmar Schacht formed the limited liability company Metallurgische Forschungsgesellschaft m.b.H., or "Mefo" for short.
+The company's "Mefo bills" served as bills of exchange, convertible into Reichsmark (ℛ︁ℳ︁) upon request.
+"Mefo" had no product, service or operation.
 It was solely a balance sheet entity.

 Mefo bills were issued to mature in six months, but with a provision for indefinite 90-day extensions at the government's behest.
 To further entice investors, Mefo bills carried an annual interest rate of 4%, higher than that of other trade bills at the time.

 To make sure that the bills were never exchanged for Reichsmarks, which would lead to inflation, the 90-day maturation period was continually extended until the maturation was changed to a period of five years by 1939.
 The exact total volume of Mefo bills issued was kept secret.
 However, as previously stated, it is assumed billions were printed.